 R v Grunyt-Meyer and others 2018 multi-handed murder trial where issues of withdrawal and householder self defence were dealt with in judicial directions – acquitted on murder.

 Currently instructed in several applications to the CCRC and petitions for mercy for wrongly convicted prisoners.
 She also leads the posthumous petition for a pardon for Christine Keeler.

 Felicity is a specialist in appellate and trial advocacy for serious and complex national, transnational, and international individual and corporate crime.
 She particularly specialises in leading for the defence team in terrorism trials including alleged conspiracies and completed acts.
-She recently appeared in 3 long terrorism trials in Australia and has a particular expertise in the use of technology and cybercrime in this context.
+She has appeared in 3 long terrorism trials and has a particular expertise in the use of technology and cybercrime in this context.
 She has appeared and advised in several cases that have involved analysis and advice on terrorism and extremist legislation including relating to repatriation of citizens in Syrian camps, the taking of a child to Syria and trials under the Serious Organised Crime and Police Act 2005 labelled ‘domestic extremism’.
 As Professor of Legal Practice, she has also lectured in Terrorism law, and provided training in the Bangladesh Judiciary Management Project on Terrorism and Money Laundering.
 She has published a chapter in the Fourth volume in the European Integration and Democracy Series, devoted to Trans-Atlantic Data Privacy Relations as a Challenge for Democracy: ‘Terrorism and Paedophilia on the internet: A Global and Balanced Cyber-Rights Response is Required to Combat Cybercrime, not Knee-Jerk Regulation’.

 Recent terrorism or terrorism related trials and appeals